pncit/cwmApi/README.md

 ## Changelog

+- 1.3.1
+    - Fixed typo so that all GET requests where PageSize is not specified default to 1000
 - 1.3.0
     - Added 'getRawResponse' switch parameter to New-CwmApiResponse that allows user to bystep any processing of API response (useful for file downloads)
 - 1.2.5